Yale School of Forestry and Environmental Studies

 MESc 2019, Yale School of Forestry & Environmental Studies

-B.S., 2017, College of William and Mary; Biology, Environmental Science, and Policy
+BS 2017, College of William and Mary, Biology

 Click here for CV.

-To answer these questions, I use old-field arthropods as a model system, specifically grasshopper Melanoplus femurrubrum and its spider predators, Pisaurina mira and Phiddipus spp.
-Because arthropods are a particularly tractable study system, I am able to do a range of field experiments, behavioral and physiological measurements, and ecological stoichiometry.
+I answer these questions using old-field arthropods as a model system, specifically grasshopper Melanoplus femurrubrum and its spider predators.
+Arthropods are a particularly tractable study species and allow for a wide range of experimental approaches from laboratory manipulations to ecosystem measurements.